annie0sc/gdp-happy-health/Design Architecture/meeting.md

 # Meetings:

 # Meeting-1:
-- We have scheduled Zoom meeting on 09/11/20 at 3:OO PM -
+- We have scheduled Zoom meeting on 09/11/20 at 3PM
+-